*Updated November 2021

 If you’d like a visual before we get into some examples, here’s an explanation from the marketing director at Audio-Technica:

 Remember that example of a round table?
-An omnidirectional pattern picks audio from all sides, including above and below and even behind where the mic is situated.
+An omnidirectional pattern picks audio from all sides, including above and below and even behind where the mic is situated, without sacrificing sound quality.

 On one hand, omnidirectional lets you go into a situation and never miss a piece of audio.
 The bad thing is that you can’t restrict sounds you don’t want, so if you’re in a busy place your audio will get muddied very quickly.